Rafa to the rescue? Nadal to face Zverev with Spain fate in his hands

 "Pierre-Hugues and Nico played the perfect match," said France captain Yannick Noah.

-The winner of the tie will face either Spain or Germany for a place in the final.
+The winner of that tie will face either Spain or Germany for a place in the final.

 Croatia, the 2005 champions, are also one win away from the last-four after Ivan Dodig and Nikola Mektic defeated the Kazakh pair of Timur Khabibulin and Aleksandr Nedovyesov 6-7 (2/7), 6-4, 6-4, 6-2.